What is the Best Soft Memory Foam Mattress?

 As with any mattress type, the way soft memory foam mattress responds to each person depends on several factors, but of note is the sleeping position.
 Many mattress manufacturers have worked on their memory foams to suit as wide a range of sleepers as possible.
 Still, each mattress works more favorably or less favorably for certain positions.

 Side Sleepers: If you are a side sleeper, you have a lot more preference than any other sleeper when it comes to memory foam.
-If you happen to be someone who likes a close "hug" feeling, you can look for a higher quality contour when shopping.
-You may want to steer clear of very high-density foam, as it may cause some jamming on the shoulders.
+If you happen to be someone who likes a close “hug” feeling, you can look for a higher quality contour when shopping.
+You may want to avoid very high-density foam, as it may cause some jamming on the shoulders.

 Combination Sleepers: The feeling of being “stuck” in a memory foam mattress is the primary concern for combo sleepers.
 Please pay close attention to the responsiveness of the mattress and how it adjusts for your dominant sleeping position.
 If it talks a lot about being “in” and “sinking” in the mattress, kindly look away and continue your search.